Leafwing-Studios/meta-ddd/docs/guidebook/global-metadata.md

 - The system should tolerate teams from 1 member to a few hundred

 ## Uncertainties
+- It is natural to want both "user-facing" documentation, and internal documentation for the project.
+How do we manage these two use cases?
+- How do we handle introduction chapters?
+These are really useful for clarity, but mean documentation duplication.
+Furthermore, how should metadata be handled across an explanation tree, where systems are talked about in general in the intro, then in specific in their own pages?
 - Does the section on team structure need an example?
   - Should that be inline, or in the supplemental repo?
 - The team structure section isn't very clear that DDD teams are autonomous and don't need or have traditional management oversight